+(1) General.

-- (1) General. - (a) The hands shall be released from the handle and be clearly visible simultaneously. - (b) To receive credit for a two-foot rope-on-neck trick in a series, it shall always precede the one-foot tricks. - (c) No re-gripping of the handle is permitted in between performing the neck two-foot, one-foot, and reverse tricks. - (d) Should the skier re-grip the handle during a series of neck tricks, the skier shall remove the handle from the neck and re-initiate the series to receive credit for the full series of tricks. - (2) Two-Feet.
+- (a) The hands shall be released from the handle and be clearly visible simultaneously. - (b) To receive credit for a two-foot ropeon-neck trick in a series, it shall always precede the one-foot tricks. - (c) No re-gripping of the handle is permitted in between performing the neck two-foot, one-foot, and reverse tricks.

+- (d) Should the skier re-grip the handle during a series of neck tricks, the skier shall remove the handle from the neck and re-initiate the series to receive credit for the full series of tricks. - (2) Two-Feet.
 While using a rope-on-foot trick handle the skier shall place the handle over the head and behind the neck and then the skier shall release the hands completely from any part of the handle or rope while maintaining BSP and hold for recognition. - (3) One-Foot.
 While maintaining rope-on-neck BSP, the skier shall raise one foot to a position at least halfway between the skier's knee and the water surface.
-The foot shall be lifted before or after the hands are released, but the foot shall be held long and high enough so that the lifted foot and released hands can be clearly seen simultaneously.
+The foot shall be lifted before or after the hands are released, but the foot shall be held long and high enough so that the lifted foot and released hands can be clearly seen simultaneously. - (4) Delete.
+Rope-on-Neck tricks shall be deleted as credited tricks the day following the close of 2012 World Championships.

-(G) Rope-in-Teeth.
+(F) Rope-in-Teeth.